 of its roving bandits.

-William and Pierce were taken to the Campbell home where it was decided to take the three Driscolls to Washington Grove and there try them for Campbell's murder.
+William and Pierce were taken to the Campbell home, where it was decided to take the three Driscolls to Washington Grove and there try them for Campbell's murder.
 The next morning, Tuesday the 29th, three of the Regulators appeared in Oregon and, over the protest of Judge Ford and Sheriff Ward, removed the senior Driscoll from jail and took him to the appointed spot, just off of present-day Prairie Road, where the Rockford Regulators had already brought William and Pierce.

 True to their roles, the Driscolls requested they be shot instead of "hanged like dogs."
-This was agreed to and a delay of several hours was granted to permit the condemned men to repent, confer with their lawyers, and otherwise prepare for eternity.
+This was agreed to, and a delay of several hours was granted to permit the condemned men to repent, confer with their lawyers, and otherwise prepare for eternity.
 William prayed and confessed to six murders, while his hard-as-nails father declined any such show of weakness.
-During this interval some in the crowd had second thoughts about the proceedings, but there was no dissuading the determined majority.
+During this interval, some in the crowd had second thoughts about the proceedings, but there was no dissuading the determined majority.
 What is very likely the largest firing squad in history was then assembled.
 The Regulators were formed into two roughly equal lines, fifty-six in one, fifty-five in the other, each group assigned to the execution of one of the Driscolls.
 At least one unloaded weapon was issued to each contingent so that those with misgivings could cling to the hope that they had not been part of the fatal fusillade.

 |This cemetery marker in Ogle County memorializes the murder of Captain Campbell.

 "...If two or three hundred citizens are to assume the administration of lynch law ... we shall soon have a fearful state of things, and where, we ask, will it end? ...
-It will be argued... that we have in this new country no means or proper places for securing offenders... to which we answer, then build them."A few nights after this editorial appeared, the Star's offices were sacked and the type broken up and scattered on the floor.
+It will be argued... that we have in this new country no means or proper places for securing offenders... to which we answer, then build them."A few nights after this editorial appeared, the Star's offices were sacked, and the type broken up and scattered on the floor.
 Knappen decided that it would be best to exit the newspaper business in Rockford.

-Concerned that some future prosecutor might take a view of their activities like that expressed by Knappen, the Regulators and their allies staged a rigged trial.
+Concerned that some future prosecutors might take a view of their activities like that expressed by Knappen, the Regulators and their allies staged a rigged trial.
 On September 24th, more than 100 men (reports of the exact number vary from 104 to 112) were tried in separate, back-to-back cases for the murders of John and William Driscoll.
 Ford again presided and the same jury heard both cases.
 No witnesses to the June 29th events at Washington Grove were produced, the prosecution's case consisted primarily of inadmissible rumors and as John Dean Caton, one of the defense attorneys, later wrote: the prosecutor, Seth Farwell "utterly failed to prove that any person had been killed much less that any of the prisoners had taken any part in killing anybody."
-The jury, which included at least one Regulator among its members, announced its verdicts of not guilty without bothering to leave the jury box.
+The jury, which included at least one Regulator among its members, announced its verdict of not guilty without bothering to leave the jury box.

-There is a case to be made both for the many ordinarily law-abiding citizens who did what seemed to them to be necessary to end the outlaw reign in the valley, and for those who argued that such conduct struck deeply against the principles on which our society is based.
+There is a case to be made both for the many ordinarily law-abiding citizens who did what seemed to them to be necessary to end the outlaw reign in the valley and for those who argued that such conduct struck deeply against the principles on which our society is based.
 Although very likely unnoticed at the time by the future Regulators of 1841, the case against vigilante justice had been made more than three years earlier by a young lawyer-politician who had served in the Rock River country during the Black Hawk War.
-On January 27, 1838, addressing the Young Men's Lyceum of Springfield, Abraham Lincoln took note of the then current outbreak of mob violence "from New England to Louisiana," including lynchings in Misissippi of gamblers and of blacks charged with conspiring to raise an insurrection, and in St. Louis of a mulatto man accused of murder.
+On January 27, 1838, addressing the Young Men's Lyceum of Springfield, Abraham Lincoln took note of the then-current outbreak of mob violence "from New England to Louisiana," including lynchings in Mississippi of gamblers and of blacks charged with conspiring to raise an insurrection, and in St. Louis of a mulatto man accused of murder.
 Then he warned his audience:

 "When men take it in their heads today, to hang gamblers or burn murderers, they should recollect, that, in the confusion usually attending such transactions, they will be as likely to hang someone who is neither a gambler nor a murderer as one who is; and that, acting upon the example they set, the mob of tomorrow, may, and probably will, hang or burn some of them by the very same mistake...
-There is no grievance that is a fit object of redress by mob law."Compiled by Neil Gale, Ph.D.
+There is no grievance that is a fit object of redress by mob law."Compiled by Dr. Neil Gale, Ph.D.